 You’ll have the opportunity to enhance many skills, including self-confidence, decision-making, building new networks, and communicating in different environments.
 Arguably, the travel and life experience acquired through working abroad is even more important than the professional experience.

-Identify your potential host employer/organization and work with your Placement Coordinator to complete the Placement Approval package from your academic school.
+Identify your potential host employer/organization and work with your Placement Coordinator to complete the Placement Approval package from your academic faculty.
 In general, Humber does not recruit on behalf of any company or organization around the world.
 It is your responsibility to locate and secure your placement opportunity.